odoo/odoo/doc/workflows.rst

-When a workflow is embedded in an activity (as a subflow) of a workflow, the sublow can send a signal from its own activities to the parent workflow by giving a signal name in attribute ``signal_send``.
-OpenERP processes those activities by sending the value of ``signal_send`` prefixed by "subflow"  to the parent workflow instance.
+When a workflow is embedded in an activity (as a subflow) of a workflow, the sublow can send a signal from its own activities to the parent workflow by giving a signal name in the attribute ``signal_send``.
+OpenERP processes those activities by sending the value of ``signal_send`` prefixed by "subflow."  to the parent workflow instance.

 In other words, it is possible to react and get transitions in the parent workflow as activities are executed in the sublow.